Cyclist Describes Harrowing Scene After 12 Pupils Killed in Vaal Crash

 - An eyewitness reported that reckless overtaking led to the collision between the truck and the minibus taxi.

-- The Mayor of Emuleni, Sipho Radebe, has weighed in on the deadly accident which claimed the lives of 12 children in Vanderbijlpark, Gauteng.
+- The Mayor of Emuleni, Sipho Radebe, has weighed in on the deadly accident that claimed the lives of 12 children in Vanderbijlpark, Gauteng.

 - Gauteng Education Member of the Executive Committee (MEC) Matome Chiloane provided an update on the fatal crash.